GitSarita/recruitment/README.md

 6. status change triggers a notification (*)
 Could not attempt this due to time limitations.
 I planned to implement this using RabbitMQ

+Planned items:
+debugging Lazy loading of applications adding Response calles to return data from Controller. adding more integration and unit tests